-Rheumatoid arthritis (RA) patients who are refractory to one or more tumor necrosis factor-alpha (TNF-α) inhibitors are generally prescribed a non-TNF targeted therapy (e.g., Bristol Myers Squibb’s Orencia, Roche’s Actemra / RoActemra, Roche’s Rituxan / MabThera).
-The launch of AbbVie’s Rinvoq in the United States and Europe, along with Pfizer’s Xeljanz in Europe and Eli Lilly / Incyte’s Olumiant in both the United States and Europe, gives physicians more treatment options with a convenient route of administration (i.e., oral).
-However, recent safety data raise new concerns about JAK inhibitors, highlighting an unmet need for a lower risk of cardiovascular events or malignancy.
-Although the RA therapy market offers multiple efficacious and relatively safe agents, patients refractory to TNF-α inhibitors have limited options, even with the recent entry of newer agents; therefore, substantial unmet need remains in the treatment of tumor necrosis factor inhibitor (TNFi)-refractory RA.
+Rheumatoid arthritis (RA) patients who are refractory to one or more tumor necrosis factor-alpha (TNF-α) inhibitors are generally prescribed a non-TNF-targeted therapy (e.g., Bristol Myers Squibb’s Orencia, Roche’s Actemra / RoActemra, Roche’s Rituxan / MabThera, AbbVie’s Rinvoq, Pfizer’s Xeljanz, Eli Lilly / Incyte’s Olumiant).
+The launch of non-invasive targeted therapies like JAK inhibitors offer more treatment options to rheumatologists.
+However, recent safety data raise new concerns about JAK inhibitors, highlighting an unmet need for less risk of serious infections, cardiovascular events, and/or malignancy and restricting these drugs’ use in older patients with comorbidities.
+Although the RA therapy market offers multiple efficacious and relatively safe agents, patients refractory to TNF-α inhibitors still have limited options; therefore, a substantial unmet need remains in the treatment of TNFi-refractory RA.

 Provides quantitative insight into U.S. and European physician perceptions of key treatment drivers and goals and the current level of unmet need for a specific disease.
 Commercial opportunities are analyzed, and the extent to which emerging therapies may capitalize on these opportunities is evaluated.

 Markets covered: United States, France, Germany, United Kingdom

 Primary research: Survey of 61 U.S. and 30 European rheumatologists fielded in December 2021

 Key companies: Amgen, Pfizer, Roche, Biogen, Bristol Myers Squibb, Eli Lilly, AbbVie